 What’s the Difference Between ATA and APT?

 An Advanced Targeted Attack (ATA) is a methodology that is typically, but not exclusively, used by certain well-established groups of actors.
 These groups are often given monikers like “Fancy Bear” or “Lazarus” in the media, and in security circles are designated as an “Advanced Persistent Threat” group and given a numerical identifier, such as APT1, APT2, etc.

 What distinguishes one group from another may be their tactics, infrastructure, code reuse and/or general target set.
 For example, one APT group may re-use a particular set of code routines or social engineering tactics, while another may rely on particular vulnerabilities or zero days.
-Regardless of whether an enterprise is attacked by a recognized APT, a criminal gang, lone hacker or malicious insider, the characteristics of targeted attacks remain much the same.
+Regardless of whether an enterprise is attacked by a recognized APT, a criminal gang, lone hacker or a malicious insider, the characteristics of targeted attacks remain the same.

 Advanced Persistent Threat Examples